miao1xing/origin-theory/README.md

 **What is the minimal structural condition required for a civilization to form and remain stable?**

-This work suggests that the concept of an **Origin Point** represents the minimal structural core required for the establishment, maintenance, and continuation of a civilization.
+This work argues that the concept of an **Origin Point** represents the minimal structural core required for the establishment, maintenance, and continuation of a civilization.

 ---